 LLDC has positioned Queen Elizabeth Olympic Park as ‘No Ordinary Park’ and since it began to open that has proven to be the case.
 Summer 2013 saw a packed schedule of large-scale music events such as ‘Summer Stampede’, the Wireless Festival which saw 180,000 revellers hit the Park over three days, and the Anniversary Games in the Stadium.
 This has continued throughout 2014 and 2015 with numerous large-scale sporting and music events attracting hundreds of thousands of people to the park.

-With much of the site still under construction and tight security restrictions in place in 2013 during the first major events, idverde took on extra responsibilities to assist with the events schedule.
-The horticultural team was on hand to keep the site clean and restore the diverse landscaped areas to a high quality condition after each event.
+During major events, idverde take on extra responsibilities to assist with the events schedule.
+The horticultural team are on hand to keep the site clean and restore the Diverse landscaped areas to a high quality condition after each event.
 It is not just events which keep the team busy, the impact of day to day visitors – animal as well as human – need to be managed on a daily basis.
 For example, at the Tumbling Bay playground we restore the play areas to pristine condition every morning including the sweeping and topping up of around ½ tonne of sand, often for over 500 children to come along during the day and redistribute it all over again.